 Both Officine Panerai and Louis Moinet unveiled astounding planetarium inventions this week.
-Panerai revealed the “Jupiterium” based on Galileo’s interpretation of the solar system at the SIHH (Salon International de Haute Horlogerie) while Louis Moinet introduced its “Meteoris” planetarium depicting the entire solar system at the Geneva Time Exhibition.
-Both multimillion dollar creations, they are sure to bedazzle one and all.
+Panerai revealed the “Jupiterium” based on Galileo’s interpretation of the solar system at the SIHH (Salon International de Haute Horlogerie).
+At the same time, Louis Moinet introduced its “Meteoris” planetarium depicting the entire solar system at the Geneva Time Exhibition.
+Both multimillion-dollar creations, they are sure to bedazzle one and all.

-The Jupiterium, which was unveiled for the first time at the Nobel Museum in Stockholm, shows the positions of the stars, the sun, the moon and Jupiter from the observer’s point of view on Earth, which is at the center as it was thought to be by Galileo.
+The Jupiterium, which was unveiled for the first time at the Nobel Museum in Stockholm, shows the positions of the stars, the sun, the moon, and Jupiter from the observer’s point of view on Earth, which is at the center as it was thought to be by Galileo.
 The timepiece boasts of the “Medicean Planets,” namely the planet’s four main satellites, observed for the first time by Galileo Galilei through his telescope.
-Powered by a perpetual calendar watch with a 40-day power reserve, the Jupiterium mechanism boasts of a titanium base.
+Powered by a perpetual calendar watch with a 40-day power reserve, the Jupiterium mechanism boasts a titanium base.
 The unique creation consists of a square wooden base that supports a glass sphere holding the Earth and planets on titanium arms.
-The unique Jupiterium is limited to just three units, out of which only one is available for sale while one is on display in Italy’s Institute and Museum of the History of Science in Florence and Panerai is keeping the other one within the brand.
+The unique Jupiterium is limited to just three units.
+Only one is available for sale while one is on display in Italy’s Institute and Museum of the History of Science in Florence, and Panerai is keeping the other one within the brand.

 Both exclusive creations, they come with astronomical prices as well.
 The Meteoris planetarium along with the four tourbillions is priced at $4.7millon while the “Jupiterium” is priced at $2million.